List of Alchemy of Souls characters: Jin Bu-yeon / Mu-deok

+Master Lee reveals that the real Bu-yeon is the reincarnated soul of Jin Seol-ran, a powerful priestess who was the love of Seo Gyeong, creator of the Ice Stone and that Jin Seol-ran has been using Bu-Yeon's body and Naksu's soul to work with Jang Uk to thwart Jin Mu's plots.

 Seo Yul

 Seo Yul (Hwang Min-hyun) is the eldest son of the Seo family of Seoho Fortress, a genius mage and a man of principles.
 He has been best friends with Jang Uk and Park Dang-gu since childhood and is nephew to the Queen of Daeho and cousin with the Crown Prince.
 During his teenage years, he met Cho Yeong (young Nak-su) at Danhyanggok and developed feelings for her.
-But she ended their relationship after learning about his family whom she believes to be responsible for her father's death.
+She ended their relationship after learning about his family whom she believed to be responsible for her father's death.
 Years later, after seeing Nak-su's dead body, Yul figures out that Nak-su was his old friend.
-Though he later realizes that Mu-seok is Nak-su, he decides to hide her secret.
+Though he later realizes that Mu-deok is Nak-su, he decides to hide her secret.

 In Part 2, Yul returns from Seoho Fortress after 3 years.
 He has been suffering from great pain due to blood parasite inside his body but has kept it a secret.
-When he meets amnesiac Jin Bu-yeon, they decides to be friends.
-As he recognizes her true identity, he initially plans to kill her and himself but then decides to let her be.
+When he meets amnesiac Jin Bu-yeon, they decide to be friends.
+As he recognizes her true identity, he initially plans to kill her and himself but then decides to not do so after she saved his life.
+He also found out the truth behind the tragedy three years before and plays a central role in defeating Jin Mu.